Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: New Design Considerations and Challenges

-An important performance metric in the active-IRS reflection design is how the received SNR scales with the number of reflecting elements, $M$, since such scaling orders characterize the SNR performance when the number of IRS elements is asymptotically large.
+An important performance metric in the active-IRS reflection design is how the received SNR scales with the number of reflecting elements, $M$, when $M$ is asymptotically large.
 First, consider the case with a total power constraint over all active-IRS elements.
 It was reported in \cite{9377648} that the received SNR with an active IRS linearly increases with $M$ when $M$ is sufficiently large.
 This is expected since the signal power at the receiver quadratically increases with $M$ thanks to the IRS beamforming gain, while the amplification noise power also increases linearly with $M$, thus leading to the SNR scaling order of $M$.
-However, it is worth noting that although active IRS has a smaller SNR scaling order than passive IRS without amplification noise (i.e., $\mathcal{O}\left(M\right)$ versus $\mathcal{O}\left(M^2\right)$ \cite{9326394}), it provides superior rate performance than passive IRS when the number of reflecting elements is moderate thanks to the additional signal power amplification gain.
+However, it is worth noting that although active IRS has a smaller SNR scaling order than passive IRS without amplification noise, i.e., $\mathcal{O}\left(M\right)$ versus $\mathcal{O}\left(M^2\right)$ \cite{9326394}, it provides superior rate performance than passive IRS when the number of reflecting elements is moderate and/or its amplification power is sufficiently large.
+This is because active IRS provides an appealing power amplification gain for significantly enhancing the received SNR, while passive IRS has a limited passive beamforming gain when the number of reflecting elements is not large.
 Next, consider the case with fixed per-element power for each active-IRS element.
 In this case, the total power budget linearly increases with the number of reflecting elements.
+This opens up a new research direction to investigate the performance of active-IRS with a practical fixed per-element power in various scenarios.
 As such, the active IRS is expected to achieve additional amplification power gain in the order of $M$, hence yielding the same received SNR scaling order with the conventional passive IRS, i.e., $\mathcal{O}\left(M^2\right)$ (such SNR comparisons will be numerically shown in Fig. \ref{case2}).